Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 AZURE_AUTH_LOCATION=/Users/raisa/azureauth.properties
 ```

-Create the entry point `Azure` object to start working with the API:
+Create the entry point `Azure` object to start working with the libraries:

 ```java
 // pull in the location of the authenticaiton properties file from the environment